 Like a scene out of the AMC series “The Terror”, adventurer and writer Adam Shoalts captures the mythology surrounding Traverspine, Labrador in his book The Whisper on the Night Wind: The True History of a Wilderness Legend with an air of eldritch horror.

-Canada’s north is rife with mysteries including the spectral inhabitants of the buried mining town of Frank in the Northwest Territories, the Inuit stories of shadow people, or taqriaqsuit, and the allegations of an abandoned village on the shores of Anjikuni Lake.
+Canada’s north is rife with mysteries including the spectral inhabitants of the buried mining town of Frank in Alberta, the Inuit stories of shadow people, or taqriaqsuit, and the allegations of an abandoned village on the shores of Anjikuni Lake.

 The Whisper on the Night Wind is Shoalts’ fourth book.
 His first three are about his expeditions for the Royal Canadian Geographical Society.

 But not so for this recent tale, as Traverspine’s legends have a more anthropological feel to them.

 It was the writings of an American living in Labrador that caught his attention.
 Elliott Merrick wrote about a tale he was told by a Labrador trapper in September 1930.
 In it, the isolated village of Traverspine was assailed by a creature no one could identify.

 “In this case, after reading everything I could in historic sources, I realized I had to make a journey to Labrador,” Shoalts wrote in an October email.
 “It turned out to be one of the most harrowing expeditions I’d ever undertaken.”

 Shoalts and his fellow explorer Zach Junkin paddled wild rivers, bushwhacked through dense forests, climbed a mountain and explored caves all in their quest to uncover the truth behind the Traverspine gorilla.